The origin of cold gas in the Circumgalactic Medium: Introduction

 Most of past theoretical works discussed the origin of the CGM gas, without focusing on the cold phase.
-For example, \citet{ford2014tracing} track particles backward and forward from a simulation snapshot at $z=0.25$ to distinguish between gas in the process of accretion, gas ejected at a previous time and ambient gas which always belonged to the CGM.
+For example, \citet{ford2014tracing} track particles backward and forward from a simulation snapshot at $z=0.25$ to distinguish between gas in the process of accretion, gas ejected at a previous time, and ambient gas that always belonged to the CGM.
 They find ambient gas to be the dominant component (up to 85\%), with outflows becoming more important (up to 43\%) for low-mass halos ($<10^{11.5}\,\msun$).
-A fraction of outflowing gas is later re-accreted, and this cycle can happen multiple times \citep[gas recycling][]{oppenheimer2010feedback, angles2017cosmic}.
-In a similar analysis over a set of FIRE-2 simulations, \citet{hafen2019origins} classify 60-80\% of gas as IGM accretion and $\sim$ 10-30\% from winds, but the "IGM accretion" category includes any gas particles not belonging to other galaxies, hence including also the so-called ambient gas in \citet{ford2014tracing}.
-An analysis focused on cold gas has been done in \citet{suresh2019zooming}, where galactic fountains are identified as the major source, with most gas recycled more than once.
-Interestingly, a comparison between two simulations with and without winds show that winds are able to trigger gas cooling, increasing by $\sim$ 50\% the HI covering fraction.
-Finally, \citet{nelson2020resolving} identify cold gas clouds in the TNG50 cosmological box \citep{pillepich2019first} at a redshift $z\sim 5$, and follow their assembling history: they find that clouds form by accretion of gas into dense pre-existing seeds, which mostly origin from density perturbations induced by mergers with infalling satellite galaxies.
+A fraction of outflowing gas is later re-accreted, and this cycle can happen multiple times \citep[gas recycling;][]{oppenheimer2010feedback, angles2017cosmic}.
+In a similar analysis over a set of FIRE-2 simulations, \citet{hafen2019origins} classify 60-80\% of gas as intergalactic medium (IGM) accretion and $\sim$ 10-30\% from winds, but the IGM accretion category includes any gas particles not belonging to other galaxies, hence also including the ambient gas in \citet{ford2014tracing}.
+An analysis focused on cold gas was presented in \citet{suresh2019zooming}, where galactic fountains were identified as the major source, with most gas recycled more than once.
+Interestingly, a comparison between two simulations with and without winds shows that winds are able to trigger gas cooling, increasing by $\sim$ 50\% the HI covering fraction.
+Finally, \citet{nelson2020resolving} identify cold gas clouds in the TNG50 cosmological box \citep{pillepich2019first} at redshift $z\sim 5$, and follow their assembling history.
+They find that clouds form by accretion of gas into dense pre-existing seeds, which mostly originate from density perturbations induced by mergers with infalling satellite galaxies.